10+ Best Remote Jobs to Boost Your Career in 2023

 Salary: Online tutors have an hourly rate from $10 up to $41.
 Because of the high difference between the highest and the lowest hourly rate, it is difficult to calculate the median annual salary.
 It will depend on what you're teaching and how qualified you are.

-The business analyst's job is to research the market to learn more about how to improve the growth of a certain business.
+The business analyst's job is to research the market, including studying market research reports, to learn more about how to improve the growth of a certain business.
 This is a perfect job for those who like to do research and are into data analysis.

 Pros: It's a very flexible job that comes with a lot of perks and benefits.
 It's one of the best remote jobs if you want to put your degree to good use.